sjbrandenberg/ngl_tools/example_queries.rst

 Extra     auto_increment = value is automatically assigned incrementally
 ========  ====

-The cell below uses the DESCRIBE command to display the fields in the BORH table.
+The cell below uses the SHOW FULL COLUMNS command to display the fields in the BORH table.
+This includes a "Comment" that defines each field.

 .. code-block:: python